pocl/pocl/doc/sphinx/source/install.rst

 Known issues not related to pocl are listed below.

-- automake 1.11 is known to work, automake 1.96 might not work

 - Using Clang compiled with gcc 4.7 causes indeterminism in the kernel compilation results.
-See the LLVM bug report: http://llvm.org/bugs/show_bug.cgi?id=12945
+See LLVM bug report: http://llvm.org/bugs/show_bug.cgi?id=12945

-- autogen.sh whines about AC_MSG_ERROR().
-This happens (for some reason) if you do not have pkg-config installed.